KachiAlex/elderx/PHARMACY_IMPLEMENTATION_SUMMARY.md

 ## ✅ Completed Implementation

 ### Overview
-A comprehensive pharmacy management system has been successfully integrated into the ElderX institution dashboard.
+A comprehensive pharmacy management system has been successfully integrated into the Care Master institution dashboard.
 The pharmacy can now manage prescriptions, track inventory, set pricing, and generate invoices for clients.

 ## 🎯 Features Implemented